TritonDataCenter/pkgsrc.smartos.org/install-on-macos/index.markdown

 #
 # Copy and paste the lines below to install the Intel set.
 #
-# These packages are suitable for anyone running Big Sur (11.3) or newer on
+# These packages are suitable for anyone running Monterey (12.3) or newer on
 # Intel x86 CPUs, and are updated from pkgsrc trunk every week.
 #
 # This should only ever be performed once.
 Unpacking the bootstrap kit over
-# the top of an existing install will probably break things.
+# the top of an existing install will corrupt your package database.
 #
-BOOTSTRAP_TAR="bootstrap-macos11-trunk-x86_64-20240212.tar.gz"
+BOOTSTRAP_TAR="bootstrap-macos12.3-trunk-x86_64-20240418.tar.gz"
-BOOTSTRAP_SHA="c4b71fe9bf0ef89cc8d38909496a75693050cd96"
+BOOTSTRAP_SHA="82f819b260dcdd63fea92b4e967a8992471f795f"

 # Download the bootstrap kit to the current directory.
 curl -O https://pkgsrc.smartos.org/packages/Darwin/bootstrap/${BOOTSTRAP_TAR}